rentainhe/TRAR-VQA/README.md

 # TRAR-VQA
 This is an official implement for ICCV 2021 paper ["TRAR: Routing the Attention Spans in Transformers for Visual Question Answering"]().
-It currently includes the code for training TRAR on VQA2.0
+It currently includes the code for training TRAR on VQA2.0.
+We built our TRAR project based on [openvqa](https://github.com/MILVLG/openvqa).
+Our TRAR model for REC task is coming soon.

 ## Updates
 2021/8/13